|Elliott Sound Products||Lighting Dimmers|

 There is no simple answer at present, and until such time as there are standards in place to ensure interoperability between dimmers and ballasts/ power supplies the situation will not get better.
 In the meantime, when it comes to dimming any electronic lamp/fixture (LED or CFL), the only way to have a fighting chance is if you are willing to run your own tests.
 Some combinations will work, some will be unstable (flashing/ blinking especially at low settings) and others may be completely unsatisfactory.
 In some cases, you may find that there are no combinations that work, so both the power supply (or the entire fixture) and dimmer have to be changed.

 Manufacturer's claims should be considered apocryphal at best, because you will rarely or never know the exact type of dimmer that was used for their 'compatibility' tests.
 If a manufacturer can provide both the power supply and the dimmer, that's likely to be better than buying each from different suppliers.
-During testing, I've found that a Variac is usually (but not always) the best dimmer of all (it's a true sinewave dimmer), and can provide smooth dimming from as low as 1% up to maximum brightness.
+During testing, I've found that a Variac is usually the best dimmer of all (it's a true sinewave dimmer), and can provide smooth dimming from as low as 1% up to maximum brightness.
 Tests with leading and trailing edge dimmers have shown results that vary from useless to barely passable to acceptable.
 None are as good as dimming an incandescent lamp, other than some dedicated 0-10V controls.
 As noted earlier, TRIAC (leading-edge) dimmers should never be used with electronic power supplies due to excessive repetitive peak current that will eventually cause failure of the dimmer and/or power supply.
-Interestingly, I have seen LED drivers that will only work properly with a leading edge dimmer, but as expected draw excessive peak current.
+Interestingly, I have seen LED drivers that will only work properly with a leading edge dimmer, but as expected draw excessive peak current and can be expected to fail far earlier than one might hope for.

 You must be willing to experiment.
 Don't expect to find a combination that will work flawlessly at first attempt, other than by sheer luck.
 LED fittings/ luminaires by themselves are not an issue - dimming ability is ultimately all down to the power supply and the dimmer.
 Sometimes you will find that the only way to get a satisfactory end result is to connect an incandescent lamp in parallel with the LED power supplies or dimmable CFLs - hardly an ideal situation.
 Other dimmer/ power supply combinations may prove to be unsatisfactory regardless of what you do.

 Finally of course, we can but hope that wall-plate sinewave dimmers become available in the not-too-distant future, as this is the only technology that will provide some degree of certainty.
 Trailing edge dimmers can also work very well, but are predictable only if designed as 3-wire types, with a fixed neutral reference that ensures that the dimmer will function reliably.
-These are unfortunately uncommon.
+These are unfortunately very difficult to find in hardware or lighting outlets.

 |Copyright Notice.
 This material, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2008.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro-mechanical, is strictly prohibited under International Copyright laws.
 The author / editor (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference.
 Commercial use in whole or in part is prohibited without express written authorisation from Rod Elliott.|